-^{}Based on data as of June 30, 2021. §Level of credit enhancement corresponding to 100% of refinancing costs.
+\Based on data as of March 31, 2023. §Level of credit enhancement corresponding to 100% of refinancing costs.
+DKK--Danish krone.

-Realkredit Danmark is a wholly owned subsidiary of Danske Bank and is a specialist mortgage bank in Denmark, second in size to Nykredit Realkredit A/S. Realkredit Danmark is an established issuer of Danish mortgage covered bonds, "realkreditobligationer" (ROs), and "særligt dækkede realkreditobligationer" (SDROs).
+Realkredit Danmark is Danske Bank's wholly-owned subsidiary and a specialist mortgage bank in Denmark, second in size to Nykredit Realkredit A/S. Realkredit Danmark is an established issuer of Danish mortgage covered bonds, "realkreditobligationer" (ROs), and "særligt dækkede realkreditobligationer" (SDROs).